massoncorlette/knightstravails/README.md

 	take the first move path (removes from list)

+  store the path into new array

-	take the current move in path
+	take the current move from path

-	take every move from path, push into new array

-	pass the currentMove into function
-	getting the valid moves
+  get the next valid moves from current move

+  for each valid move

+    for each move in path

-	if target in valid moves, will return path
+      if the move is target
+      return

-	else put stored array into new array push valid move into new array
+    push the moves into a new array

+  push next move into new array
-	then we will push the new array into list repeat
+  push the new array into the list

 push - add to the end
 pop - remove last element